yashburshe/CS4530-Fall-2025/Assignments/ip1/ip1.md

 - **[Jest](https://jestjs.io/)** -Testing framework for unit tests.
 Jest provides test runners, assertion libraries, and mocking capabilities.

 - **[Supertest](https://github.com/visionmedia/supertest)** - A library for testing HTTP endpoints.
 Supertest allows you to make HTTP requests to your Express server during tests and assert on the responses.
 It's particularly useful for integration testing of your API routes.

-- **[Mockingoose](https://github.com/alonronin/mockingoose)** - Provides mocking functionality specifically for Mongoose operations.
-This allows you to test your service layer functions without actually connecting to a MongoDB database.

 - **[@types/jest](https://www.npmjs.com/package/@types/jest)** and **[@types/supertest](https://www.npmjs.com/package/@types/supertest)** - TypeScript type definitions for Jest and Supertest to enable proper type checking in your test files.